Workplace Injury & Illness Across the UK

 “What parts of the UK do your employer negligence services cover?”

-What advantages do I have if I claim employer negligence compensation with Friends Legal?
+What advantages do I have if I claim employer negligence compensation with Workplace Injury Claims?

 - We have a team of technical qualifiers who can assess your claim for free.
 If they feel you have a case, we bring your claim to one of our panel solicitors — that way you don’t run up any legal fees by just asking questions.